JonathanSpiller/portfolio_setup/README.md

         font-family: "Raleway";
     }
     ```
-1. Reset your template (google how if you don't know).
+1. Reset your template (google "css reset" if you don't know).
 1. Add the required parts to make it a proper HTML page.
 Add semantic tags for the navbar, header, and multiple profile sections.